jerboa88/Shared-File-Finder-for-Google-Drive/README.md

  3. Copy and paste the code from this file into the Script Editor.
  4. Save the project and run the `runSharedFileFinder` function.

+**Notes:**
+  - Files must be owned by the current Google Drive user.
+  - If a folder is shared, both the folder and its files may be shown in the list.
+  - There may be bugs.
+Use at your own risk.

 ## Contributing
 Contributions, issues, and forks are welcome but this is a hobby project so don't expect too much from it.
 [SemVer](http://semver.org/) is used for versioning.